TyWang1990/DAX-project-V1/README.md

 ## Acknowledgments

-I would like to acknowledge the "Analytics with Nags" channel on YouTube for the tutorial followed for this project.
+I would like to acknowledge "Analytics with Nags" channel on YouTube for producing the tutorial for this project.